-OBJECTIVES, ACTIVITIES, AND EXPECTED RESULTS FOR 2022-23
+OBJECTIVES, ACTIVITIES, AND EXPECTED RESULTS FOR 2023-24

-WDBA's strategic objectives, deliverables and expected results, for FY 2022-23, represent a more consolidated approach to presenting WDBA's areas of focus.
+WDBA's strategic objectives, deliverables, and expected results for 2023-24 objectives are consistent with those from its 2022-23 Corporate Plan.
+These objectives have been refined to reflect the stage of the project heading more accurately into the new fiscal year and reflect achievable outcomes.
 The following includes WDBA's strategic objectives as well as a summary of progress:

-- 1. To achieve Project objectives and transition to operations, WDBA will effectively manage the P3 partnership. - WDBA continues to work with its private-sector partner, BNA, for the successful delivery of the Gordie Howe International Bridge Project. - Design and construction work is progressing on all four components of the Project.
+- 1. WDBA works with Bridging North America to achieve successful implementation of the Gordie Howe International Bridge project. - WDBA continues to work with its private-sector partner, BNA, for the successful delivery of the Gordie Howe International Bridge Project. - Design and construction work is progressing on all four components of the Project.
 Over 2022-23, construction continues to progress.
 WDBA is also continuing to prepare for the operations phase of the Gordie Howe International Bridge Project by implementing its Operational Readiness Plan. - 2.
-To maintain support, WDBA will effectively manage relationships with the shareholder and stakeholders. - WBDA continues to build upon its strong reputation as a reliable and trusted community member. - WDBA also maintains regular engagement with the Government of Canada. - 3.
-To fulfill its mandate, WDBA will effectively manage itself as a Crown corporation of the Government of Canada. - In FY 2022-23, WDBA is prioritizing the following corporate deliverables: - Growing corporate culture and employee engagement, with a focus on recruitment and retention, valuing diversity, equity, and inclusion, as well as promoting employee wellness. - The responsible management of public resources by monitoring Project finances to ensure value for money for the Canadian taxpayer. - Delivering results and benefits at the local, provincial/state, and national levels so that socio-economic benefits (via delivery of the Community Benefits Plan) and environmental benefits (via WDBA's Sustainability Framework) can be leveraged.
+WDBA has positive and transparent relationships with its shareholder, Michigan as co-owner and stakeholders. - WBDA continues to build upon its strong reputation as a reliable and trusted community member. - WDBA also maintains regular engagement with the Government of Canada. - 3.
+WDBA is a high-performing Crown corporation. - In FY 2023-24, WDBA is prioritizing the following corporate deliverables: - WDBA will prioritize being recognized as a front runner in sustainability by industry experts. - WDBA will prioritize being an organization that positions its employees to succeed.